sliu107/tp/docs/team/zhilin-huang.md

     1. Updated User Guide for all features implemented in v1.0 in the pull request [here](https://github.com/AY1920S2-CS2113-T14-1/tp/pull/45).
     2. Added description for the `find KEYWORD` and `list-reviewed`.
     3. Added description for the Study Plans related features.

 - **Contributions to the Developer Guide**:
     1. Added description for the Study Plan related features.
     2. Added description for the Parser component.
+    3. Added Instructions for Manual Testing.

 - **Review/mentoring contributions**: I actively reviewed pull requests from my teammates.
 For example, [#14](https://github.com/AY1920S2-CS2113-T14-1/tp/pull/14),